 You’ll need a solid connection (and 5G is likely to boost your chances of a lag-free experience), but it’s something that opens up the Xbox ecosystem to millions more potential players, and is a nice bonus to those who already play on Xbox or PC.

-Competitor Sony has since retired PlayStation Now, it's own subscription service, merging into a recently revamped PS Plus instead.
+Competitor Sony has since retired PlayStation Now, it's former subscription service, merging into a recently revamped PS Plus instead.
 As such, you'll need to subscribe to the top tier, PS Plus Premium, instead, which doesn't guarantee day one access to Sony's catalog.
 Even if you only opted for the standard Xbox Game Pass, you're still getting a lot more for your money with Microsoft.

 Xbox Game Pass Ultimate: design and interface

 Because Xbox Game Pass Ultimate is made up of several elements, it doesn’t necessarily have a unified interface.
 Instead, there’s the Xbox app on PC, as well as a section on the Xbox dashboard (which is now unified between Xbox One and Xbox Series S/X consoles).